cardano-foundation/verify-cardano-message-fe/README.md

 ## Introduction

 The Cardano Message Verification Tool is a web application that allows users to verify the authenticity of messages signed on Cardano.
-It supports multiple verification standards and includes advanced features for sharing and collaboration:
+It supports multiple verification standards:

 - **CIP-0008**: A standard for signing and verifying arbitrary message data
 - **CIP-0030**: A standard for dApp-wallet web bridge that includes message signing capabilities
 - **CIP-0100**: A standard for governance metadata with comprehensive author verification
-- **Result Sharing**: Share verification results with others via secure short URLs
 - **Example Data**: Load pre-configured examples to understand expected formats

+## Roadmap & Backlog

+- **Result Sharing**: Ability to share verification results via URLs (planned for future release)

 ## Project Architecture

 - **Frontend**: React components for user interaction with gradient backgrounds and responsive design
-- **API Routes**: Server-side verification logic and result sharing endpoints
+- **API Routes**: Server-side verification logic endpoints
 - **Utility Functions**: Shared helper functions for verification across different standards
 - **Data Examples**: Sample verification data for testing and demonstration
-- **Sharing System**: Server-side storage for sharing verification results

 ### High-Level Architecture Diagram